Herd immunity: History

-Herd immunity was recognized as a naturally occurring phenomenon in the 1930s when it was observed that after a significant number of children had become immune to measles, the number of new infections temporarily decreased.
-Mass vaccination to induce herd immunity has since become common and proved successful in preventing the spread of many contagious diseases.
+Herd immunity was recognized as a naturally occurring phenomenon in the 1930s, when after a significant number of children had become immune to measles, the number of new infections was seen to decrease temporarily.
+Mass vaccinations to induce herd immunity have since become common and proved successful in preventing the spread of many contagious diseases.
 Opposition to vaccination has posed a challenge to herd immunity, allowing preventable diseases to persist in or return to populations with inadequate vaccination rates.

 The exact herd immunity threshold (HIT) varies depending on the basic reproduction number of the disease.
 An example of a disease with a high threshold was the measles, with a HIT exceeding 95%.

-The term "herd immunity" was first used in 1894 by American veterinary scientist and then Chief of the Bureau of Animal Industry of the US Department of Agriculture Daniel Elmer Salmon to describe the healthy vitality and resistance to disease of well-fed herds of hogs.
-In 1916 veterinary scientists inside the same Bureau of Animal Industry used the term to refer to the immunity arising following recovery in cattle infected with brucellosis, also known as "contagious abortion."
-By 1923 it was being used by British bacteriologists to describe experimental epidemics with mice, experiments undertaken as part of efforts to model human epidemic disease.
-By the end of the 1920s the concept was used extensively - particularly among British scientists - to describe the build up of immunity in populations to diseases such as diphtheria, scarlet fever, and influenza.
-Herd immunity was recognized as a naturally occurring phenomenon in the 1930s when A. W. Hedrich published research on the epidemiology of measles in Baltimore, and took notice that after many children had become immune to measles, the number of new infections temporarily decreased, including among susceptible children.
+The term "herd immunity" was first used in 1894 by American veterinary scientist and then Chief of the Bureau of Animal Industry (BIA) of the US Department of Agriculture Daniel Elmer Salmon to describe the healthy vitality and resistance to disease of well-fed herds of hogs.
+In 1916, veterinary scientists inside the BIA used the term to refer to the immunity arising following recovery in cattle infected with brucellosis, also known as "contagious abortion".
+By 1923, it was being used by British bacteriologists to describe experimental epidemics with mice, tests undertaken as part of efforts to model human epidemic disease.
+By the end of the 1920s, the concept was used extensively - particularly among British scientists - to describe the buildup of immunity in populations to diseases such as diphtheria, scarlet fever, and influenza.
+Herd immunity was recognized as a naturally occurring phenomenon in the 1930s, when A. W. Hedrich published research on the epidemiology of measles in Baltimore, and took notice that after many children had become immune to measles, the number of new infections temporarily decreased, including among susceptible children.
 In spite of this knowledge, efforts to control and eliminate measles were unsuccessful until mass vaccination using the measles vaccine began in the 1960s.
-Mass vaccination, discussions of disease eradication, and cost–benefit analyses of vaccination subsequently prompted more widespread use of the term herd immunity.
+Mass vaccination, discussions of disease eradication, and cost–benefit analyses of vaccination subsequently prompted more widespread use of the term "herd immunity".
 In the 1970s, the theorem used to calculate a disease's herd immunity threshold was developed.
 During the smallpox eradication campaign in the 1960s and 1970s, the practice of ring vaccination, to which herd immunity is integral, began as a way to immunize every person in a "ring" around an infected individual to prevent outbreaks from spreading.